rapyuta-robotics/rclUE/docs/source/examples/service_client_example.rst

 We create a `FTimerDelegate <https://docs.unrealengine.com/5.1/en-US/API/Runtime/Engine/FTimerDelegate/>`_ with a lambda function that will be called by the timer.
-Inside the lambda function, create the request structure (FROSAddTwoIntsReq) for the corresponding service (AddTwoIntsSrv).
+Inside the lambda function, create the request structure (FROSAddTwoIntsReq) for the corresponding service (UROS2AddTwoIntsSrv).
 Set the value of the request structure, and then send the request by calling SendRequest().

 .. code-block:: C++